TrakeLean/Rift-Revealer/DEVELOPMENT.md

 ✅ Auto-monitoring working
 ✅ Logo added to sidebar
 ✅ Enhanced player cards with threat indicators
-✅ **v1.3.0 released** - Compact UI redesign with profile icons ✅ GitHub Actions workflow for automatic builds
+✅ **v1.3.2 released** - System tray support + icon fixes + compact UI + profile icons
+✅ GitHub Actions workflow for automatic builds
 ✅ Profile icon system fully integrated with database migration ✅ Improved logging for better debugging
+✅ System tray - runs in background, continues tracking when window closed ✅ Update notification markdown formatting fixed
+✅ README.md fully updated with all current features
-✅ All changes committed and pushed to GitHub (commit `a2fbb94`) ✅ Windows executables built and released
-🎯 **Ready for next session** - All context documented, no pending work
+✅ All changes committed and pushed to GitHub (commit `16ce16d`) 🎯 **Ready for next session** - All context documented, no pending work

+---

+## 📋 Release Checklist

+**⚠️ IMPORTANT: Follow this checklist when creating a new release!**

+1. **Update version** in `package.json`
+2. **Commit changes** with descriptive commit message
+3. **Create git tag**: `git tag vX.X.X`
+4. **Push to GitHub**: `git push && git push --tags`
+5. **⚠️ UPDATE README.md** - Add new features to the Features section!
+   - This is easy to forget but critical for users to know what's new
+   - Update the "What's New" or feature descriptions
+   - Keep README in sync with actual features
+6. **GitHub Actions** will automatically build and create the release

+**Why this matters:**
+- Users read README.md first to see what the app can do
+- Outdated README = confused users who don't know about new features
+- Keep it evergreen (don't hardcode version numbers)

 ---